Presentation Sisters: Tasmania

 In 1929 a holiday house was purchased by the Sisters at Blackmans Bay.
 The original farmhouse later became Maryknoll, a prayer House set up by Betty Bowes in 1979.

 In 1935 a new parish was established in Bellerive and the Presentation Sisters were asked to make a foundation there.
 By the end of 1935, Corpus Christi Church-School and convent had been erected.
 In 1938 the sisters taught at St Cuthbert's Church-School.
 On 13 March 1949, Archbishop Tweedy offered the Presentation Sisters a foundation at New Norfolk.
 St Brigid's School was opened on 4 January 1926 and taken over by the Presentation Sisters in 1950.
 In 1956 Archbishop Young approached the Presentation Sisters to open a convent and school at George Town.
 In 1957 Sisters Gabriel and Bernadette opened Stella Maris, a Church-School with 64 pupils.

 In February 1959 the Presentation Sisters accepted the invitation to open St Anthony's school at Riverside, a suburb of Launceston.
 The Presentation Sisters were in charge of the school from its inauguration, with Clare as the first principal.
 In 1961 the Poor Clare Sisters arrived and in 1962 a new school block was completed.
 When the Poor Clares withdrew in 1971, the Presentation Sisters agreed to return.
 Sister Mary Vincent Shelverton was Head Teacher from 1972 to 1981.
 In 1961, Our Lady Help of Christians school was begun at Newnham with 52 children.

 The first off-shore foundation was made in 1963 on King Island.
 By the end of the year, the sisters were giving religious instruction to 200 children all over the island.
 In 1962 a request was made by the Franciscan missionaries to make a foundation in the Aitape Vicariate, Papua New Guinea.
 In 1988 the Presentation Sisters requested to minister on Flinders Island and Cape Barren Island.

 In 1981 Sister Mary Ursula Grachan received the Order of Australia Medal for "service to education", personally awarded by Queen Elizabeth II at Albert Hall, Launceston.

 Victoria

 On 21 December 1873, six Sisters and a postulant arrived in Melbourne from Limerick to found a convent and school at St Kilda, the summer resort for the growing capital of the newly established colony of Victoria.
+The current congregation leader for the Presentation Sisters of Victoria is Helen Carboon.